aktualisiert

 Unterkunft

-In our outdoor kitchen we have a solar oven, a rocket stove, a gas stove and boiling pan, iron casted pan, plates, glasses, cutlery, well the basics are covered.
-The same goes for the meals.
-The use of the kitchen includes drinking water, vegetables, fruits, rice, oats, eggs, beans, lentils, oil, salt... the basics are covered for all the meals of the day, every day of the week.
+In our outdoor kitchen, you'll find a well-equipped setup with a small solar oven, a gas stove, a boiling pan, an iron cast pan, and the essentials like plates, glasses, and cutlery.
+We ensure that basic needs are covered.
+Our kitchen includes drinking water and a variety of vegetables, fruits, rice, oats, eggs, beans, lentils, oil, salt...
+So you’ll have all the basics you need covered for all your meals throughout the week.

 • Was noch ...